-Poisoning Attacks & Robust Aggregation
+Poisoning Attacks & Provable Defenses

 Data poisoning attack is when an attacker corrupts training data to cause undesirable behaviour in the trained model.
 This behaviour can be of various kinds, including but not limited to inserting backdoors, decreasing overall accuracy, misclassifying certain inputs, and so on.